wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 == Changelog ==

+= 1.2.2 =
+* FIXED BUG on Chrome that was blocking the update of the terms when selecting the taxonomy in the settings
+* option to select any as taxonomy
+* wrapped the widget settings in a div
+* meta fields starting with underscore are now listed

+= 1.2.15 =
+* Added option to insert first word for the frontend titles selector dropdown

 = 1.2.1 =
 * fixed php conflict when activating in some type of servers
 * New field to add text/html above the list